dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

     * an extension toolkit geared to a specific LAF resource: the ETCBC Hebrew Text Database.

 The selling point of LAF-fabric is performance, both in terms of speed and memory usage.
-The second goal is to make it really easy for you to write analytic tasks straightforwardly in terms of LAF concepts without bothering about performance.
+The second goal is to make it really easy for you to write analytic notebooks straightforwardly in terms of LAF concepts without bothering about performance.

-Both points go hand in hand, because if LAF-fabric needs too much time to execute your tasks, it becomes very tedious to experiment with them.
+Both points go hand in hand, because if LAF-fabric needs too much time to execute your notebooks, it becomes very tedious to experiment with them.
-I wrote LAF-fabric to make the cycle of trial and error with your tasks as smooth as possible.
+I wrote LAF-fabric to make the cycle of trial and error with your notebooks as smooth as possible.

 Workflow
 ========